joeriks/VanillaViews/README.md

 Yes, we could use 3rd party tools to get some help here.
 But really - is that what we like for a basic thing like this?

-**Razor - the good parts**
+**Razor does give us a few things we might miss**

 We do get a warm and fuzzy feeling having the HTML separated into files in the Views folder, and we can say - if something needs to be changed in the HTML - look in the views folder.
+(But be sure to not mess up anything, test it visually, and repeat the changes in all recessary files if the HTML structure is not fully DRYed, for example add a <div class="something">.. around all lists of some kind).

-The Razor DisplayFor and EditorFor extension methods are beautiful and mostly works the way we'd like.
+The Razor DisplayFor and EditorFor extension methods.
+(I don't use those much, but I guess if you do you'd need to find a replacement.)

 **Things I get in "vanilla views" compared to in Razor:**